 This value can be '0' if there is no applicable item discount.

-Item Total: Total transaction line item cost, calculated with quantity, unit price, discounts, tax, and shipping.
+Item Total: Total transaction line-item cost, calculated with quantity, unit price, discounts, tax, and shipping.

-Discount, Shipping & Duty
+Discount, Shipping, and Duty

 Must provide shipping, duty, and tax information (if applicable) including:

-Shipping Amount: The cost associated with transporting products from Merchant to customer.
+Shipping Amount: The cost associated with transporting products from merchant to customer.

 Note